 - Extracts - Add a bit of peppermint extract to the chocolate once melted to make it have the coveted chocolate peppermint flavor.

-How To Make Nut Clusters: Step-By-Step
+How To Make Chocolate Clusters: Step-By-Step

 Step 1: Place the chocolate in a microwave-safe bowl and microwave it in 30-second intervals stirring occasionally until melted.
 If you prefer, melt the chocolate on top of the stove using a double boiler.